aniketk13/LegalVault/README.md

 ## 🥁Introduction:

-Unveiling Legal Vault: Your Gateway to Smart, Secure & Decentralized Agreements Management.
+Unveiling Legal Vault: Your Gateway to **Smart**, **Secure** & **Decentralized** Agreements Management.

-Step into the future of Legal Arguments with Legal Vault – the ultimate one-stop solution that can write the rules of contract handling!
+With the utilization of **AI**, **Biometrics**, **Smart Contracts**, and **Decentralized Storage** we've now stepped into the future of Legal Arguments with Legal Vault – the ultimate one-stop solution that can write the rules of contract handling!
 Legal Vault combines the power of cutting-edge AI, the convenience of Dropbox Sign, and the unbreakable security of decentralized IPFS storage to bring you a next-level experience.

 ## 💬 What it does: